All guides

 Your questions, our answers

-The most common situations encountered when collecting a fecal sample.
+The most common situations when collecting a fecal sample.

 My pet doesn't feel like going: what should I do?